Inventory Management

 Custom Fields

-Custom Fields can be added if you have extra data you want to enter about this part that doesn't belong in any of the other boxes.
-Click New Custom Field to add a new field to the part screen.
-If you have any custom fields setup as default in the Organization Profile for inventory they will automatically show up here.
+Custom Fields may be added to capture additional part information that does not fit within the standard fields.
+Select New Custom Field to create a new field on the part screen.
+Any inventory custom fields configured as defaults in the Organization Profile will automatically appear in this section.

-Click the Save button on the bottom to save this part to the system.
-Click Save & New if you wish to stay on this screen to enter in the next part.
+Select Save at the bottom of the screen to save the part to the system.
+Select Save & New to remain on this screen and enter another part.

 Back To Top